pran-7-5/eco_style/README.md

 # Sustainable_lifestyle

-`Planet safe.
+:earth_asia: `Planet safe.
 These lines will tune your mind to absolute intellect`
 ============================================================================================
 It is very difficult to understand that you are a hypocrite.
 It is very easy to contradict yourself, going round and round.
 If you won't travel in a straight line in a jungle you will get lost and die.
 If you don't observe the details and follow these steps very carefully, you will not get the results that you want to achieve.